-Development of this webpage was supported by the EU through the European Regional Development Fund, programme "Research Internationalisation" project LIMNO (3.2.0601.11- 0001).
+Development of this webpage is supported by the EU through the European Regional Development Fund, programme "Research Internationalisation" project LIMNO (3.2.0601.11- 0001).
+Data collection is supported by the EU through the European Regional Development Fund, Environmental Conservation and Environmetntal Technology R&D Programme project VeeOBS (3.2.0802.11-0043).

 Please read before proceeding: